DB Cargo France: History

-During the summer of 2010, ECR became involved in the new French fright company OFP La Rochelle, which was structured as a joint venture between the company and the Port of La Rochelle.
+During the summer of 2010, ECR became involved in the new French freight company OFP La Rochelle, which was structured as a joint venture between the company and the Port of La Rochelle.
 ECR held a 24.9% minority stake, while the port authorities held a 75.1% majority stake.
 In May 2017, it was announced that ECR had sold its stake in the venture, which continued to operate using new partners.

 Starting in 2010, ECR participated in the Sustainable Iron and Steel Transport by European Railways project, which provided a door-to-door logistics service via two multi-client services ran per week between Turin, Italy and Sagunto, Spain, along with another two trains between Monza and Irun, via a newly opened cross-border link between Figueras and Perpignan.
 Specifically, ECR operated these freight trains while they were traversing the French rail network.

 During May 2017, following ECR's recorded loss of €25.5 million, DB Cargo invested €150 million into the business with the aim of recapitalising and stabilising the company's operations within the space of one year; other measures were taken, including a restructuring that led to the loss of 300 jobs, which was roughly one quarter of ECR's workforce.

 In June 2020, the company became a member of a new coalition of organisations across France’s rail freight sector, French Rail Freight of the Future, which sought to double the volume of rail freight in the nation by 2030.
 During late 2021, ECR was rebranded as DB Cargo France, bringing its identity into line with that of its corporate parent.